 - Lawful - obey traffic laws, whether in a car, on a bike, or on foot

 Click to enlarge this street scene as a low resolution image (JPEG, 1 MB), or as a high resolution PDF (PDF, 4.6 MB, Adobe Reader required).
 It illustrates some useful safety and courtesy tips for walking, cycling and driving.
 Spanish version (PDF, 3.2 MB, Adobe Reader required).

 BikeArlington PSA - Don't Run Red Lights!

-This video explains how to keep bicyclists safe from being "doored:"
+"Share the Road" video on how to keep bicyclists safe from being "doored:"